Craig90Dev/fazz-tracks/README.md

 Taking the user goals into account I decided to start with four main content pages:

-**Home Page** - This would provide users with information on the "What, Where and Why" the business is about and why they should choose this business, along with reviews from previous visitors.
+**Index Page** - This would provide users with information on the "What, Where and Why" the business is about and why they should choose this business, along with reviews from previous visitors.

 **Services Page** - This would provide details of what the user can expect and a price list of the services provided by the business.